 Uniondale, NY 11553

-ID CARDS- Cluster C room 109 for students & The Public Safety Office faculty and staff.
+ID CARDS- Identification cards are produced in Cluster C, room 109, for students, and in the Public Safety Office for faculty and staff.

 VALID IDENTIFICATION MUST BE PRESENTED.